Insurance Coverage Drying Up As California Wildfire Recovery Drags On

 "We have a big problem in this state ... given that insurers have a decreasing appetite for covering wildfire risk in California, and utilities are pushing back and saying we don't want to be that source either," Bach says.

-Meantime, moving again won't be easy on the Keys.
-Their 6-year-old son who has autism has developed new fears.
-Sarah and Chris, who both have full time jobs, also have severe insomnia.
+Meanwhile, moving again won't be easy on the Keys.
+Their 6-year-old son, who has autism, has developed new fears.
+Sara and Chris, who both have full-time jobs, have severe insomnia.

 The Keys had no luck trying to get their insurer to cover their rent for longer.
-Their new house likely won't be done until the fall, Chris says.
+Their new house likely won't be done until fall, Chris says.

-But the family is trying to see the silver lining.
+The family is trying to see the silver lining.
 When their house is done, their son with autism will have his own wing of the house, in case he's still with them when he grows up.